 Healthy communication creates an amazing cycle.
 Couples who are happy tend to communicate more, and couples whoregularly communicate boost relationship satisfaction.

 On the other hand,research published in the Journal of Divorce & Remarriage reports that 53% of the 886 couples polled cited a lack of communication as one of the most common reasons couples break up.

 Why do relationships end?
 Couples in long-distance relationships may be less likely to last, say studies.

-One of the more common reasons why couples break up in long-distance relationships is due to partner’s not making an effort to meet in person or make plans for their future.
+One of the more common reasons for breaking up in long-distance relationships is partners not making an effort to meet in person or make plans for their future.

-Research shows that long-distance couples who do not make plans to live in the same city as their spouse experiencedhigher levels of distress, poor communication, and felt less satisfied in their relationship.
+Research shows that long-distance couples who do not make plans to live in the same city as their spouse experiencehigher levels of distress, and poor communication and feel less satisfied in their relationship.